gaurang2001/GitAssignment/README.txt

-Check commit message to see what has to be done.
+Check previous commit message to see what has to be done.